andremforte/BusinessCase5/README.md

 # Invest4Some Financial Dashboard

-[PURPOSE OF THIS DASHBOARD - PARAGRAPH]
+The purpose of this dashboard is to help the financial analysts from Invest4some to improve their financial decisions.
+Due to that, the dashboard contains information about cryptocurrencies, currencies and stocks.
+There is also a space to compare the assets and make personalized analyses.
+All of the information is explained below.

-### You can have access to the dashboard through this link: (https://share.streamlit.io/andremforte/businesscase5/main/app.py)
+### Access the dashboard through this link: https://share.streamlit.io/andremforte/businesscase5/main/app.py

 ##  Main Structure: